glennswest/qpve/readme.md

 ### Erasedisk.sh
 Automatically recreate disk for a vm by name.
 Checks type and the calls create-lvm.sh or create-qcow2

+Example:
+./erasedisk.sh control0.gw.lo

+### Create testvm
+This creates a pxe bootable vm with 200Gig of thin storage on impulse1 as a compress qcow file.
+This technique is faster than cloning after testing

+Example:
+./createvm.sh 706 worker2.gw.lo 00:50:56:1f:32:32

 ### Example of power on and off
 gwest@Mac-Pro qpve % ./poweron-vm.sh bootstrap.gw.lo
 gwest@Mac-Pro qpve % ./poweroff-vm.sh bootstrap.gw.lo